 Jose-Carlos Gutierrez-Ramos has served as Senior Vice President - Chief Science Officer since joining Danaher in December 2020.
-Prior to joining Danaher, Dr. Gutierrez-Ramos served as Vice President - Drug Discovery for AbbVie, Inc., a biopharmaceutical company, from January 2020 to December 2020; as President and CEO of Repertoire Immune Medicines, a biotechnology company, from August 2018 until January 2020; and as President and CEO of Synlogic, Inc., a biopharmaceutical company, from August 2015 until August 2018.
+Prior to joining Danaher, Dr. Gutierrez-Ramos served as Vice President - Drug Discovery for AbbVie, Inc., a biopharmaceutical company, from January 2020 to December 2020; and as President and CEO of Repertoire Immune Medicines, a biotechnology company, from August 2018 until January 2020.